PriyanshuSamanta/PriyanshuSamanta/README.md

 # 👋 Hi, I'm Priyanshu Samanta

-### 💻 Software Developer | 🚀 Tech Enthusiast | 🎯 Problem Solver
+###  Software Developer |  Tech Enthusiast | Problem Solver

 I’m passionate about building **web applications, APIs, and scalable systems**.
 I love learning new technologies and applying them to real-world projects.

----

 ## 🚀 About Me
-- 🔭 Currently working on **Full Stack Development**
-- 🌱 Learning **React, PHP, Node.js, and MySQL**
-- 💡 Exploring **System Design & Cloud Technologies**
-- 🎯 Goal: Build efficient, user-friendly apps that solve real problems
+I have practical experience in full stack web development, where I’ve worked on building and deploying project and task management systems, developing REST APIs, and integrating third-party services to streamline workflows.
+My experience includes React.js for creating dynamic, user-friendly interfaces, and PHP/Node.js with MySQL for backend systems.
+I’ve also worked on optimizing performance for complex dashboards, implementing workload tracking views, and managing user authentication systems with role-based access.
+Along the way, I’ve successfully migrated applications from Express.js to PHP for better compatibility with shared hosting environments, ensuring both scalability and deployment efficiency.
 - 👨‍💻 **Experience:**
   - 1+ Years of **Software Development** experience
   - Hands-on with **Web Development, APIs, Databases, and Deployment**
   - Built multiple **projects** from scratch (planning → design → coding → deployment)

----

 ## 🛠️ Languages and Tools